 See prices and options for your day trip to Jungfraujoch from Interlaken here.

 Stay overnight in the Jungfraujoch region

-This might have been the best decision I made during our visit on the Jungfraujoch.
-After some research, I settled on a 1-night stay at the Victoria Hotel & Spa Lauberhorn.
+This might have been the best decision I made during our visit to the Jungfraujoch.
+After some research, I settled on a 1-night stay at the Arenas Resort Victoria-Lauberhorn.
 Although the hotel room was a bit basic, it was an excellent choice.
 Here is why: